Criticism of Google: Diversity politics

 A widely circulated internal memo, written by senior engineer James Damore, Google's Ideological Echo Chamber, sharply criticized Google's political biases and employee policies.
 Google said the memo was "advancing harmful gender stereotypes" and fired Damore.
 David Brooks demanded the resignation of its CEO Sundar Pichai for mishandling the case.
 Ads criticizing Pichai and Google for the firing were put up shortly after at various Google locations.
-Some have called to boycott Google and its services, with a hashtag #boycottGoogle coming up on Twitter.
-A rally against Google alleged partisanship was planned as "March on Google", but later cancelled due to threats and the recent Charlottesville mayhem.
+Some critics encouraged a boycott of Google on social media using the hashtag #boycottGoogle.
+A protest titled "March on Google" was planned to accuse Google of political bias, but it was later canceled due to safety concerns following the Charlottesville incident.

 Arne Wilberg, an ex-YouTube recruiter, claimed that he was fired in November 2017 when he complained about Google's new practices in not hiring white and Asian men to YouTube in favor of women and minority applicants.
 According to the lawsuit, an internal policy document stated that for three months in 2017, YouTube recruiters should only hire diverse candidates.
 In June 2021, Google removed its global lead for diversity strategy and research after being made aware of an antisemitic comment he made in 2007.